Lotte Keukelaar: International career

-Keukelaar played for the Netherlands women's national under-19 football team at the 2024 UEFA Women's Under-19 Championship, helping the team achieve second place at the tournament.
-On 25 October 2024, she debuted for the Netherlands women's national football team during a 15–0 home friendly win over the Indonesia women's national football team, where she scored two goals and recorded two assists.
+In her youth, Keukelaar played for the Netherlands U15 and U17 in 2021 and 2002.
+Keukelaar played for the Netherlands national U19 team at the 2024 UEFA Under-19 Championship, helping the team achieve second place at the tournament.

+On 25 October 2024, she debuted for the Netherlands national team during a 15–0 home friendly win over the Indonesia, where she scored two goals and recorded two assists.